-Pinpointing the cause or trigger often leads to eliminating dog aggression.
+Pinpointing the cause or trigger can help you manage dog aggression.

-Unfortunately, many bewildered owners have no idea why their dog is so grumpy.
+Unfortunately, many bewildered owners have no idea why their dog is so angry.

-If your dog is grumpy and you’re not sure why, your dog may be energetically out of balance.
+If your dog is aggressive and you’re not sure why, your dog may be energetically out of balance.